Sortable — Smart UI JavaScript API

 Default value

-<smart-sortable handle-visibility='visible'></smart-sortable>
+<smart-sortable handle-visibility="visible"></smart-sortable>

-const sortable = document.querySelector('smart-sortable');
+const el = document.querySelector('smart-sortable');

-const sortable = document.querySelector('smart-sortable');
+const el = document.querySelector('smart-sortable');

-let handleVisibility = sortable.handleVisibility;
+const handleVisibility = el.handleVisibility;

 Specifies or retrieves a CSS selector used to identify which elements within the container are sortable items.
 By default, all direct child elements of the 'smart-sortable' custom element are considered sortable.
 You can customize this selector to restrict sortable functionality to specific child elements based on their class, tag, or other attributes.

-<smart-sortable items='li'></smart-sortable>
+<smart-sortable items="li"></smart-sortable>

-const sortable = document.querySelector('smart-sortable');
+const el = document.querySelector('smart-sortable');

-const sortable = document.querySelector('smart-sortable');
+const el = document.querySelector('smart-sortable');

-const sortable = document.querySelector('smart-sortable');
+const items = el.items;

 Specifies or retrieves the current language code (e.g., 'en', 'fr', 'es').
 This property determines which set of localized messages from the messages property will be used for displaying text or content.
 It ensures the correct language is applied throughout the application's interface.